CMSgov/CMCS-DSG-DSS-Certification-Staging/Conditions for Enhanced Funding/CEFs/readme.md

 # Conditions for Enhanced Funding

 ## Overview
-As a condition of receiving enhanced federal financial participation (FFP) for Design, Development and Implementation (DDI) and Maintenance and Operations (M&O) state expenditures on Medicaid Enterprise Systems (MES), States must attest that the system complies with all of the applicable 22 conditions for enhanced funding (CEF) as provided in [42 C.F.R.
-433.112](https://www.ecfr.gov/current/title-42/chapter-IV/subchapter-C/part-433/subpart-C/section-433.112) and that the system remains compliant with federal Medicaid requirements for enhanced funding once it is in operation as provided in [42 C.F.R.
-433.116](https://www.ecfr.gov/current/title-42/chapter-IV/subchapter-C/part-433/subpart-C/section-433.116).
+As a condition of receiving enhanced federal financial participation (FFP) for Design, Development and Implementation (DDI) and Maintenance and Operations (M&O) state expenditures on Medicaid Enterprise Systems (MES), states must attest that the system complies with all of the applicable 22 conditions for enhanced funding (CEF) as provided in [42 CFR 433.112](https://www.ecfr.gov/current/title-42/chapter-IV/subchapter-C/part-433/subpart-C/section-433.112) and that the system remains compliant with federal Medicaid requirements for enhanced funding once it is in operation as provided in [42 CFR 433.116](https://www.ecfr.gov/current/title-42/chapter-IV/subchapter-C/part-433/subpart-C/section-433.116).

 ## Conditions for Enhanced Funding
 The following table contains the CEF described in 42 CFR 433.112, which is applicable to all MES modules.